David Frakes

-David Harold Frakes is an American engineer, professor, and entrepreneur.
+David Harold Frakes (born 1976) is an American engineer, professor, and entrepreneur.
 He is a Distinguished Faculty Fellow in biomedical engineering at the Georgia Institute of Technology.
 He is also an adjunct professor of radiology at Mayo Clinic.
 Frakes is best known for pioneering simulation-based planning for brain surgeries and 3D printing-based planning for heart surgeries.

 He has worked on computer vision as a Technical Program Lead at Google and on the camera software at Apple, where he focused on the iPhone 11 family of products.

 Early life and education

 Frakes was born in Columbia, Missouri, in 1976.
 He grew up in Rockford, Illinois, and went to Guilford High School.
 He attended the Georgia Institute of Technology where he earned four degrees in engineering; BS in electrical engineering, MS in mechanical engineering, MS in electrical engineering, and PhD in bioengineering.
 He also completed a postdoctoral fellowship in biomedical engineering at Georgia Tech and Emory University.

 Frakes was a two-sport letterman at Georgia Tech as a placekicker for the football team and a pole vaulter for the track and field team.
 He was leading scorer for the 1997 Yellow Jackets football team that won the Carquest Bowl and ranked 25th in the country.
 Frakes also set the record for the longest field goal in Georgia Tech history under current NCAA rules (53 yards).
 He signed as a free agent with the Washington Redskins in 1998 and went to preseason camps but did not make the regular season team.
 Frakes returned to Georgia Tech to coach kickers on the 1998 Yellow Jackets football team that shared the ACC Championship and finished 8th in the country.